-- Green Gas Support Scheme applicants, scheme participants, registered users and other obligated persons;
+- Green Gas Support Scheme applicants, scheme participants and registered users of the GGSS portal;

-- individuals who contact Ofgem with a query, for example, a right of access request, regarding the Green Gas Support Scheme;
+- individuals who contact Ofgem with a query or information request, for example, a right of access request, regarding the Green Gas Support Scheme.

 The Controller for the processing of any personal information as outlined in this privacy notice is the Gas and Electricity Markets Authority, (GEMA).
 For ease of reference this privacy notice refers to the administrative office of GEMA, “Ofgem” throughout.

 What personal information do we collect?

 - the address of the registered equipment to produce biomethane (which may also be your home address);

 - date on which the plant was commissioned;

 - specific location of the registered equipment to produce biomethane (grid reference);

 - documentary and photographic evidence in support of your application and/or any other information that Ofgem requires to enable it to consider the application for registration’;